XAU

 How close is silver to its all-time high?

 Silver's distance from its all-time high fluctuates with the current market price.
-Visit our live silver chart for real-time pricing and to see the exact percentage gap to the $50 record.
+Check our live silver chart for real-time pricing and the exact percentage gap to the $50 record.
 Silver traded well below its ATH for much of 2013-2023 but has shown renewed strength in recent years driven by industrial demand and investment flows.